bioio-devs/bioio/README.md

 | OmeZarrWriterV3  | .ome.zarr (OME 0.5.0, Zarr 3)                          | [Repo](https://github.com/bioio-devs/bioio-ome-zarr)          |

 ### Writer Installation and Usage
 Writers will be installed with the respective plugin.
-Once installed they can be imported via `bioio.writers.WRITERNAME`
+Once installed they can be imported via `bioio.writers.<Writer Name>`

 ```python
 import numpy as np